gitter-lab/active-learning-drug-discovery/README.md

 The following are the currently implemented strategies in `active_learning_dd/next_batch_selector/` (see [thesis document]() and hyperapameter examples in `param_configs/`):

-1. ClusterBasedWeightSelector (CBWS): assigns exploitation-exploration weights to every cluster, splits the budget between exploit-explore, then select compounds from most exploitable clusters, followed by selecting most explorable clusters.
+1. **ClusterBasedWeightSelector (CBWS)**: assigns exploitation-exploration weights to every cluster, splits the budget between exploit-explore, then select compounds from most exploitable clusters, followed by selecting most explorable clusters.

-2. ClusterBasedRandom: randomly samples a cluster, then randomly samples compounds from within clusters.
+2. **ClusterBasedRandom**: randomly samples a cluster, then randomly samples compounds from within clusters.

-3. InstanceBasedRandom: randomly samples compounds from the pool.
+3. **InstanceBasedRandom**: randomly samples compounds from the pool.

-4. ClusterBasedDissimilar: samples clusters dissimilarly according to a dissimilarity measure which is by default fingerprint based.
+4. **ClusterBasedDissimilar**: samples clusters dissimilarly according to a dissimilarity measure which is by default fingerprint based.

-5. InstanceBasedDissimilar: samples compounds dissimilarly from the pool.
+5. **InstanceBasedDissimilar**: samples compounds dissimilarly from the pool.

-6. MABSelector: Upper-Confidence-Bound (UCB) style solution from Multi-Armed Bandits (MAB).
+6. **MABSelector**: Upper-Confidence-Bound (UCB) style solution from Multi-Armed Bandits (MAB).
 Assigns every cluster an upper-bound estimate of the reward that is a combination of a exploitation term and an exploration term.
 Samples clusters with the highest rewards.